KHard2Bme/Python-Project-Template/Quant_README.md

 # Data Sources
 ---

-The primary dataset used for this analysis is the "WAZE_REVIEWS.csv" file obtained from Kaggle which contains real data.<br>
+The primary dataset used for this analysis is the "WAZE_REVIEWS.csv" file obtained from Kaggle which contains 780,073 rows and 9 columns.<br>

-The dataset covers user reviews about the Waze app during years 2009 through 2023.<br>
+The dataset covers user reviews regarding the Waze app during the years 2009 through 2023.<br>

 # Exploratory Data Analysis
 ---